shrine-maiden-heavy-industries/torii-hdl/docs/supplementary_libraries.md

 The following packages add protocol and peripheral support to Torii.

 * [torii-usb]: A USB2 and USB3 library for Torii allowing you to make USB devices.
+* [bakeneko]: A PCIe protocol and device library for Torii.

 ## Debugging